 If you're home for the summer and have a car, you could make money simply by driving people around.
 All you need is a car and some spare time.
 This could earn you several hundred per week if you are in an area where ride-on-demand is popular.
 Plus, you never know how many fun people you could meet.

-PostMates is an on-demand delivery service where you get paid around $20 per hour to deliver food.
-In fact, right now you are guaranteed to earn $1,000 per 60 deliveries in New York or San Francisco.
+Instacart is an on-demand delivery service where you get paid around deliver groceries and food.
 That’s not bad.

 9. Join Agent Anything And Do Random Tasks